hyperspy/hyperspy/doc/dev_guide/intro.rst

 ﻿﻿Getting started
 ===============

-This 6-step guide is intended to give people who want to start contributing their own tools to HyperSpy a foothold to kick-start the process.
+This 5-step guide is intended to give people who want to start contributing to HyperSpy a foothold to kick-start the process.
 This is also the way to start if you ultimately hope to become a member of the developer team.